-Nut rition an Balanced Diet Carbohydrates Provides quick energy, 60% of our diet should comprise 'carbs'.
-Running, Athletes in training will eat more 'carbo'.
-Marathon runners will 'load' (build up stores of fuel in the muscles by resting and eating lots of pasta etc.) for three days before the event.
-Pasta, cereals and potatoes A Balanced Diet is one that contains the correct Fats Provides slow energy, 25% of our det should be fat.
+Carbohydrates Provides quick energy, 60% of our diet should comprise 'carbs'.
+Running Athletes in training will eat more 'carbs'.
+Morathon runners will 'load' (build up stores of fuel in the muscles by resting and eating loss of pasta etc.) for three days before the event.
+Pasta coreals and potatoes Fats Provides slow energy, 25% of our diet should be fat.
 Walking and low impact exercise - it produces energy too slowly to be used when working herd.
-Oils, dairy products, nuts and fish Balanced Weight proportions of nutrients necessary to maintain good Protein Builds and repairs muscle.
-We only need 15% of cur cliet to be protein.
-When training hand and recovering from injury.
-Power' athletes such as weight lifters will eat more protein.
-Meat, pulses and fish Canal Cana health".
-Vitamins Helps the body work.
+Oils, dairy products, nuts and fish Protein Builds and repairs muscle.
+We only need 15% of our cliet to be protein.
+When training hard and recovering from injury.
+Power athletes such as weight lifters will eat more protein.
+Meet, pulses and fish Vitamins Helps the body work.
 Helps concentration.
 Staying calm, making quick decisions.
-Fresh fruit and vogetables Weight Gain Minerals Helps release energy from food.
+Fresh fruit and vogetables Minerals Helps release energy from food.
 Helps decision making.
 When training hard and competing Fruit, vegetables and fish Fibre Can't be digested.
 Fills you up and keeps you 'regular'.
 Healthy digestion, (no constipation) helps in sport.
 Also helps with weight control.
-Fresh truit, vegetables and wholegrain cereals Welaht Loss Water Mointains fluid levels.
+Fresh fruit, vegetables and wholegrain cereals Water Mointains fluid levels.
 Whenever you sweat.
 It prevents dehydration.
-The topl It's all you need most of the time.
+The topl it's all you need most of the time.